lamegaton/Machine-Learning-and-AI-Notes/Supervised/CNNs/YOLO/readme.md

 # YOLO (you only look once)

-Check out how to tutorial to train your custom model
+Check out how to tutorial to train your custom datasets
 [How to train your YOLO](https://github.com/lamegaton/Machine-Learning-and-AI-Examples/blob/main/Supervised/CNNs/YOLO/How%20to%20train%20YOLOv8.md)

 Explore preprocessing and post processing of YOLOv8 from ultranalytics